 As for my interests, my specialties are within the areas of Genealogical Research, New York City Urban Sociology, Photography/Digital Enhancement,Photo Restoration/Preservation,and of course,Italian Immigration History!

 I actively scour the web for any information or resource that I can find on my old neighborhood.
-Although my family left East Harlem 45 years ago, I will NEVER forget where I came from, and how it shaped me as a person.
+Although my family left East Harlem, over 55 years ago, I will NEVER forget where I came from, and how it shaped me as a person.
 East Harlem rests within my inner conscience.
 Always ready to vividly recall a fond memory, or images of it's past.
 The old neighborhood comes alive through my mind's eye.
-The family photos that I cherish,seem to magically transition into a living scene!
+The family photos, and all of the old stories that I cherish,seem to magically transition into a living scene!
 Though long gone, my ancestors spirit and memory are alive and well in the old neighborhood.
 The tenement windows reflect their image, and those of all the former residents of Italian Harlem...

 Long live the memory and true essence of Italian East Harlem!